 Not that I have already obtained all this, or have already been made perfect, but I press on to take hold of that for which Christ Jesus took hold of me (Philippians 3:12, NIV).

-5. Make the tough decisions I know are best.
+5. Make the tough decisions you know are best.

 And now, compelled by the Spirit, I am going to Jerusalem, not knowing what will happen to me there.
 I only know that in every city the Holy Spirit warns me that prison and hardships are facing me.
 However, I consider my life worth nothing to me, if only I may finish the race and complete the task the Lord Jesus has given me — the task of testifying to the gospel of God’s grace (Acts 20:22-24, NIV).

 Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles, and let us run with perseverance the race marked out for us (Hebrews 12:1, NIV).

 7. Do the hard work needed to build community.